Logiqx/gps-details/docs/devices/apple/gnss/series-6.md

 Thanks to the decapsulation of the Apple S6 (non-cellular) by Yole Group, we know that the non-cellular S6 definitely contains the Broadcom [BCM47754](../../../chipsets/broadcom/bcm-4775.md).
 The BCM47754 was definitely in the [Apple Watch SE](se-1.md) and likely the [Apple Watch Series 5](series-5.md).

 The cellular version sees the GNSS chips (Broadcom BCM47754 and Skyworks GPS LNA/filter) displaced from the back of the S6 circuit board to the front.
-They appear to be contained within a square housing which is described as a Broadcom GPS chip by eWiseTech.
+They appear to be contained within a square housing which is described as a Broadcom GPS chip by eWisetech.

 The eWisetech teardown refers to the BCM47754 as dual-frequency, but it may have been an assumption.
 The BCM47752 is a single-band GNSS receiver, whereas the BCM47755 is dual-band GNSS receiver.
 The BCM47754... who knows!